tombh/peas/README.md

 starts at boot.

 **Local development environment**
+To run on Windows and OSX, please follow the 'vagrant' instructions below.

 This is the preferred method for local development, but note that local development is also possible with the Docker installation method.
 All you will need is; Ruby(>=2.1),